 So when the latest update to the Privacy Act came into force on 1 December 2020, we jumped at the chance to interview Keith.
 We wanted to explore the history of the Act, what has changed and why, and what we should all be doing as marketers to ensure our Privacy practises are ‘top notch’.
+We interviewed Kieth to find out why change was necessary, and we got his advice on the key do’s and don'ts to help you stay within the law.
 Here’s what he had to say…

 “In the late 80s to early 1990s direct marketing was flourishing,” said Keith who was then the President of the NZ Direct Marketing Association.

 “Around the mid 80s there was a feeling that we should have a national identity card (like a drivers licence).
 But this was causing a lot of concern, particularly amongst university professors and some radicals, who were nervous about personal privacy.
 They were concerned about the State having too much control over individuals.”